 I’m a lawyer.
 I write terms of service for sites for a living.
 Despite this, I rarely read the terms of a site I visit unless there is some compelling reason.
 If I am not reading them, then one has to imagine that consumers almost never have a go at doing so.
-This assumption is so accepted that it has a legal impact on whether the terms of a site are considered enforceable by the courts.
+This assumption is so pervasive that judges not take it into consideration when ruling on the enforceability of website terms.

 For this approach to be valid, a site must be able to show the consumer had “constructive notice” of the terms.
-This is proven by showing they visited the terms page by tracking their conduct.
-Yes, this is pretty difficult to do and courts usually rule against sites.
+Constructive notice is proven by showing they visited the terms page by tracking their conduct.
+Yes, this is pretty difficult to accomplish, and courts usually rule against sites.

 Is there a solution to this problem?
 Yes.
 The solution is for a site to use a clickwrap agreement.
 With a clickwrap agreement, the consumer is required to click a box indicating they agree to the terms.
-If this is done, the court will usually bind the consumer to the indicated terms.
+Courts typically uphold terms for sites employing this process.

-So, does this mean most consumers go and read the terms?
+So, does this mean most users click through and read the terms?
 No. Most people just click the box and move forward into the site.
-Why will the court then enforce the terms?
-By forcing the consumers to click the box, the visitor is given constructive notice there are terms.
-At some point, it is up to the consumer to make at least a token effort to know what they are agreeing to.
+Despite this being the case, courts will enforce the terms because it is clear the users have constructive notice.
+At some point, it is up to the consumer to make at least a token effort to read the terms.
 This is that point.

 What percentage of consumers read the terms of service on a website?
 Very few.
 Does this have legal ramifications?
 Yes.
 A commercial website needs to make sure it takes this into account by using site documents and processes that will bind the consumer.